-MemGuard supports several memory bandwidth reservation modes, namely per-core bandwidth assignment and per-task assignment mode.
-In per-core mode, system designers can assign an absolute bandwidth value for the core (e.g., 200MB/s) or a relative weight expressing its relative importance.
-In the latter case, the actual bandwidth is calculated at every period by checking active cores (cores that have runnable
+With MemGuard, system designers can assign an absolute bandwidth value for each core (e.g., 1GB/s) or a relative weight expressing its relative importance.
+In the latter case, the actual bandwidth is calculated at every period by checking active cores (cores that have runnable tasks in their runqueues).
+Figure 9 shows memory access patterns of a benchmark with (reservation only) and without using MemGuard.